vega/vega-lite/site/docs/selection/selection.md

 ### Scale Domains

 With multiview displays, selections can also be used to determine the domains of scales in other views.
-For example, in the specification below, the bottom plot contains an interval selection named `brush`, and the top plot shows only these selected points.
+For example, in the specification below, the bottom plot contains an interval selection named `brush`.
+We use this `brush` selection to parameterize the  `domain` of the top plot's x-scale to make it show only the selected interval.
 This technique is called an overview+detail display.

 <div class="vl-example" data-name="overview_detail"></div>